Categories

 No one wants to be seen as greedy, but no one wants to end up with the fewest candies either.
 As such, their goals are (in order of preference):

-1. Not end up with the most candies, nor the fewest candies
+1. Do not end up with the most candies, nor the fewest candies (a tie for most or fewest also fails this condition)

 2. End up with as many candies as possible